ziap/raycasting/readme.md

 - Use lookup tables to calculate trigonometry and their inverse.
 - Multi-threading: `std::async` on native version and multiple web workers on WebAssembly version.
-- Basic shading.
 - Sprites with 1D depth buffer.
-- Y-shearing. (for looking up and down or changing pitch)
 - Use a more cache efficient way to manipulate the screen buffer.
 - Build a game.